ben-gee723/use-context-hook/README.md

 ```

  - The function `useMyContext` takes an object as an argument where the name, initital state and functions will be defined
- - It is structured so that the return value will give back the a ParentContext Element and the store, thanks to already being declared within the set-up
+ - It is structured so that the return value will give back a ParentContext Component and the Store, thanks to already being declared within the set-up

 ### Syntax:
 ```jsx